 Credit report or credit history: A report from a credit agency that contains a history of your payments on current and previous credit cards and loans.
-Banks and other lenders use your credit report to decide how likely you are to repay a future debt and whether or not to lend money to you.
-Find out what is included in your credit report here.
+Lenders use your credit report to decide how likely you are to repay a future debt and whether or not to lend money to you.
+Find out what is included in your credit report.

 Credit rating or credit score: A numerical score that represents your credit-worthiness, based on your credit repayment history.
 The score is based on whether you pay your bills on time, your current level of debt, the types of credit and loans you have, and the length of your credit history.
-Your credit rating and credit report are used by banks and lenders when deciding whether or not to lend money to you.
-Find out how to check your credit score here.
+Your credit rating is used by lenders when deciding whether or not to lend money to you.
+Find out how to check your credit rating.